 - Scenery Porn: All of Matsue.
 The prefectural government worked together with the game staff to ensure that it gets accurately represented.

 - Story Branching: Though certain key plot points remain the same across all routes, Aya/Shiori's personality and role can vary wildly depending on the route.
-One route, for example, has Shiori being an alien and Dr. Fumino being a UFO researcher (along with the two soba restaurant employees).

 - Shown Their Work: Matsue is entirely depicted accurately in the game.